tidy-finance/website/docs/index.md

 ## About the authors {.unnumbered}

-We met at the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) from which each of us graduated with a different focus, but a shared passion: coding with R. We continue to sharpen our R skills as part of our current occupations:
+We met at the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) from which each of us graduated with a different focus but a shared passion: coding with R. We continue to sharpen our R skills as part of our current occupations:

-* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/) where he is responsible for product planning, execution and monitoring.
+* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/) where he is responsible for product planning, execution, and monitoring.
 He also manages a team of data scientists to analyze user behavior and develop new products.
 * [Stefan Voigt](https://voigtstefan.me/) is an Assistant Professor of Finance at the [Department of Economics at the University in Copenhagen](https://www.economics.ku.dk/) and a research fellow at the [Danish Finance Institute](https://danishfinanceinstitute.dk/).
-His research focuses on blockchain technology, high-frequency trading and financial econometrics.
+His research focuses on blockchain technology, high-frequency trading, and financial econometrics.
 Stefan teaches parts of this book in his courses on empirical finance.
 * [Patrick Weiss](https://sites.google.com/view/patrick-weiss) is a Post-Doc at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/).
 His research centers around the intersection between asset pricing and corporate finance.

 ## License {.unnumbered}

 This book is licensed to you under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-The code samples in this book are licensed under [Creative Commons CC0 1.0 Universal (CC0 1.0), i.e. public domain](https://creativecommons.org/publicdomain/zero/1.0/).
+The code samples in this book are licensed under [Creative Commons CC0 1.0 Universal (CC0 1.0), i.e., public domain](https://creativecommons.org/publicdomain/zero/1.0/).

 <!-- ## Acknowledgements {.unnumbered} -->